pratikkanungo/spring-with-react/README.md

 # spring-with-react
-This is the demo Rest project created by Using Spring Boot
+This is the demo React project integrated with Using Spring Boot

 ## Getting Started